 The majority of teachers had been instructing PE classes for more than five years (69%) in primary to senior grades.
-The teachers’ undergraduate education was diverse, with only 38% of teachers specifically trained in Physical Education or a related discipline (Kinesiology or Human Kinetics).
+The teachers’ undergraduate education was diverse (Figure 2), with only 38% of teachers specifically trained in Physical Education or a related discipline (Kinesiology or Human Kinetics).
 The remainder completed their undergraduate training in Art (29%: Geography/History N=5, English N=4, Psychology/Sociology N=5, Unspecified discipline N=2), Science (6%: Chemistry N=1, Forest Science N=1, Unspecified discipline N=1), or Education (27%).
 There were more responses from teachers in suburban areas than from students in suburban areas (Table 1).

-Thirty-one teachers (49%) ran as a form of exercise, but most teachers participated in a variety of activities to keep fit.
+Thirty-one teachers (65%) ran as a form of exercise, but most teachers participated in a variety of activities to keep fit.
 Teachers reported exercising for an average of 4.2±0.5 days per week with 49% exercising for 5 or more hours per week.

-Student responses represented grades 4 to 12 (from the same classes as the teachers), with the majority of students in grades 7 (43%), 8 (27%), and 9 (23%), giving a mean age of 13.5±0.1 years.
+Student responses represented grades 4 to 12 (from the same classes as the teachers), with the majority of students in grades 7 (43%), 8 (27%), and 9 (23%), giving a mean age of 13.5±0.1 years (47% male).
 The majority of students reported that they do run outside of school (74%), and 198 (33%) students reported participating in other forms of physical activity.

 Running: teaching, grading and evaluation

-More teachers (68%) than students (42%, p<0.01) reported that proper running form was taught in PE classes.
-More teachers (80%) reported that different types of running were included in the physical education and health curriculum, compared to 55% of students (p<0.01).
-In addition, the health benefits of running were discussed in PE class according to 70% of teachers compared to 43% of students (p<0.01).
+More teachers (68%) than students (42%, p<0.01) reported that proper running form was taught in PE classes, with more teachers than students reporting PE incorporated education on appropriate body position, cool-down, and the risk and avoidance of injury (Table 1).
+More teachers (70%) reported that different types of running (e.g. sprints, intervals or sustained running) were incorporated into the PE class, compared to 49% of students (p<0.05).
+Only 60% of teachers discussed or required appropriate footwear for running - 15% of teachers cited financial concerns as reasons why some children did not have appropriate footwear and 22% of teachers stated that current fashion trends created challenges around getting students to wear appropriate footwear.

+The health benefits of running were discussed in PE class according to 70% of teachers but only 43% of students (p<0.01).
 There was a lack of agreement between teachers and students concerning what types of stretching were included before or after running, with fewer students reporting that stretching was incorporated in running classes, and students reporting greater emphasis on dynamic stretching and slow running than teachers (Table 1).
-Both students (77%) and teachers (68%) reported that running is graded based on speed or distance covered, with no significant difference between their responses (p=0.12); the beep test (a 20m timed shuttle run test)(23) and the one-mile run (where students run one-mile as fast as they can) were the most frequently used evaluation tools.
-More teachers (98%) than students (58%, p<0.01) reported that the grading of students with medical conditions would be tailored to their physical limitations.
+Both students (78%) and teachers (66%) reported that running is graded based on speed or distance covered, with no significant difference between their responses (p=0.123); the beep test (a 20m timed shuttle run test)(23) and the one-mile run (where students run one-mile as fast as they can) were the most frequently used evaluation tools.
+More teachers (98%) than students (42%, p<0.001) reported that the grading of students with medical conditions would be tailored to their physical limitations.
+More students than teachers commented that they were encouraged to increase their running distance or speed in a structured way (p<0.01) – both teachers (49%) and students (61%) noted that students were encouraged to record their running progress (Table 1).